SAP-samples/teched2025-DT266/exercises/ex0/README.md

 The session material is based on the ABAP Flight Reference Scenario.
 Therefore downloading and installing it in the system is a mandatory prerequisite.
 To do so, proceed as follows:

 - Go to the repository of the ABAP Flight Scenario: https://github.com/SAP-samples/abap-platform-refscen-flight/tree/ABAP-platform-cloud
-- Dowonload and activate it to your system if not already installed as described in the following readme: https://github.com/SAP-samples/abap-platform-refscen-flight/blob/ABAP-platform-cloud/README.md
+- Download and activate it to your system if not already installed as described in the following readme: https://github.com/SAP-samples/abap-platform-refscen-flight/blob/ABAP-platform-cloud/README.md
 - Run the data generator of the package according to the readme